Brexit predictions

 One of the most debated topics during the campaign was how much can Brexit give (or cost) an average British household.

-Many economics experts claimed that Brexit would have a negative impact on households, arguing that leaving the EU would lead to higher tariffs, lower incomes and weaker currency.
+Many economics experts claimed that Brexit would have a negative impact on households, arguing that leaving the EU would lead to the loss of trade and investment, higher tariffs and weaker currency.

 The specific prediction varied from leaflet to leaflet.
-Overall, we find “Leave” campaign to predict a £400 to £933 increase in household income from Brexit, while “Remain” predicted a loss of £450 to around £4000 per household.
+Overall, we find “Leave” campaign to have predicted a £400 to £933 increase in household income from Brexit, while “Remain” predicted a loss of £450 to as much as £4000 per household.

-While estimates vary from £210 to over £1000, the studies tend to agree that the losses associated with Brexit are compounding over time.
+Studies tend to agree that the losses associated with Brexit are compounding over time and will therefore likely increase.

-Today, experts agree that Brexit had an overall negative effect on the economy, particularly through diminished investment and investor confidence.
+Today, experts tend to agree that Brexit had an overall negative effect on the economy, particularly through diminished investment and investor confidence.

 The Remain campaign did a fairly good job at predicting these overall negative effects.